twisted/pydoctor/docs/source/docformat/google-numpy.rst

 whereas NumPy uses underlines.
 This means that 2 blank lines are needed to end a NumPy section that is followed by a regular paragraph (i.e. not another section header)

-.. note:: Pydoctor* has forked and enhanced the `napoleon Sphinx extension
+.. note:: We have forked and enhanced the `napoleon Sphinx extension
     <https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html>`_.

     For more information, refer to :py:mod:`pydoctor.napoleon` documentation.